notkarol/eatervc/README.md

 All images and LaTeX files used to generate the PDF are included in the latex folder of this repository.

+Also, I've written a simple step-by-step guide for reproducing this work in Bullet: https://www.reddit.com/r/ludobots/comments/3jy8x9/project_reproducing_an_embodied_approach_for/

 Non-Data Figures: